-As a whole, the domain-averaged temperature trend was 0.17 °C decade-1; 73% and 27% of the domain showed a positive or negative trend, respectively (Table 1).
+As a whole, the domain-averaged temperature trend during snow-covered periods was 0.17° C decade-1, and 73% and 27% of the domain showed a positive or negative trend, respectively (Table 1).
 Since our model simulations were performed at a relatively high resolution, marked differences in domain elevation and land-cover patterns increased the spatial heterogeneity compared with coarserresolution simulations.
 As described elsewhere (Turner and Overland 2009), the temperature change trend pattern is expected to be heterogeneous with some regions cooling and others warming over the same time period.